flukadocker/F4D/README.md

 # Updating the Fluka docker image

-If a new version of Fluka or Flair released, you can update your Fluka docker image by running the intallation script again.
+If a new version of Fluka or Flair released, you can update your Fluka docker image by running the installation script again.
 It will automatically download and install the updated versions.

 ## Errors during update